 5 reasons you’re going to love ABK’s recipe for Family Style Chicken Tostadas:

 1. Instant Pot Strikes again

 -The chicken is cooked using the Instant Pot !
 I’ve also included other methods of cooking the chicken (in case you don’t have an Instant Pot) in the recipe notes.
 If you have an Instant Pot, you are going to love this recipe!
-I threw the chicken into the Instant Pot COMPLETELY FROZEN, set the timer for 15 minutes, let the pot naturally release the pressure (for about 10-15 minutes) and just like that, fork tender chicken.
+I threw the chicken into the Instant Pot COMPLETELY FROZEN, set the timer for 12 minutes, let the pot naturally release the pressure and just like that, fork tender chicken.
 Unbelievable.
+Complete instructions on how to cook frozen chicken in the IP on this post.
 If you don’t have the IP yet, you need to get one, I promise it’s the best $78.27 you’ll ever spend.
 Take a look at this post if you’re still wondering why you need the Instant Pot, and for links to some of our favorite Instant Pot recipes.

 2. Something for everyone!

 -Everyone in the family will love this recipe – it can be made without meat for vegetarians in your home.
 Gluten free?
 Family Style Chicken Tostadas are made with mini corn tortillas!
 Make sure to read labels when choosing the beans for the refried bean portion of the meal.
 If your people aren’t tostada fans, they can create a salad and top it with guac.
 No one will be reaching for cereal during this meal.

 3. Helping hands